-- a) At least four courses must be at the graduate level (full-time programs xxx.600 or higher, Engineering for Professionals xx5.4xx or higher). - b) No more than four courses may be at the intermediate/advanced undergraduate level (full-time programs xxx.300 xxx.499, Engineering for Professionals xx5.3xx). - c) At least two courses should be in applied mathematics, numerical analysis, or computational methods.
+- a) At least four courses must be at the graduate level (full-time programs xxx.600 or higher, Engineering for Professionals xx5.4xx or higher). - b) No more than four courses may be at the intermediate/advanced undergraduate level (full-time programs xxx.300 xxx.499, Engineering for Professionals xx5.3xx).
+(Note: for students matriculating in Spring 2018 or later only advanced undergraduate courses xxx.400-499 will be accepted) - c) At least two courses should be in applied mathematics, numerical analysis, or computational methods.
 (This requirement can be waived in writing by your advisor, if sufficient prior preparation in these areas can be demonstrated). - d) Independent Study, EN.530.600 MSE Graduate Research, Graduate Research, or Special Studies are not eligible courses to help complete Section A's requirement.